jocoly/borpa/README.md

   `!draw <PROMPT GOES HERE>`
   -Sends a Stable Diffusion image generated with the prompt that follows the command.

-  `!draw2 <PROMPT GOES HERE>`
+  `!drawX <PROMPT GOES HERE>`
-  -Sends two Stable Diffusion images generated with the prompt that follows the command.
+  -Sends a user-specified number of Stable Diffusion images generated with the prompt that follows the command.
+(Replace X with an integer).
-  (Takes twice as long :wink:)

   `!optimize <PROMPT GOES HERE>`
   -Uses the GPT language model to generate a more optimized, descriptive image prompt.